Sutherland Elementary School

 Student Success Team

-A Child Study Team is available to assist the school and our parents in seeking solutions to problems which result from poor attendance, lack of academic progress, failure to be motivated and unacceptable social behavior.
+A Student Success Team is available to assist the school and our parents in seeking solutions to problems which result from poor attendance, lack of academic progress, failure to be motivated and unacceptable social behavior.
 In short, this team will seek to find solutions for children who are not meeting success, regardless of the reason.

 Back to Table of Contents